Deploy a Flask App to Lightsail or other VS

 to leave the virtual environment

-vim /etc/systemd/system/myproject.service
+sudo vim /etc/systemd/system/myproject.service

 [Unit]